No. 19 Louisiana-Lafayette holds off Georgia State in OT

 SIDELINED

-Linebacker Joe Dillon, a leader on Louisiana-Lafayette’s defense, was not cleared to play by the team medical staff.
+Linebacker Joe Dillon, a leader on Louisiana-Lafayette’s defense, stayed home.
+He was not cleared to play by the team medical staff due to what Napier termed “an illness.”
 Dillon had a team-high 10.5 tackles for minus yardage and eight sacks last year.

 UP NEXT